pi-star-2025/pi_star/101_floors.md

 It was becoming unlikely we ever got any of this by 2001

-Our projection was two have a hell tower and a heaven tower, and initially the hell tower would flush out "mother earth" as a human being and any movements she was associated it, most recently Christianity.
+Our projection was two have a hell tower and a heaven tower, and initially the hell tower would flush out "mother earth" as a human being and any movements she was associated with, most recently Christianity.
 That might start after the deaths of the "last hope" around 2075.
 Our world would have significantly changed at that point.
 Power plays were crunching us all over the clouds, humans "eating" humans.

 The concept of a tower is the most respected holy concept in the entire multiverse